zephyrproject-rtos/zephyr/doc/develop/test/twister.rst

 This will build for all available boards and run all applicable tests in a simulated (for example QEMU) environment.

+If you want to run tests on one or more specific platforms, you can use the ``--platform`` option, it is a platform filter for testing, with this option, test suites will only be built/run on the platforms specified.
+This option also supports different revisions of one same board, you can use ``--platform board@revision`` to test on a specific revision.

 The list of command line options supported by twister can be viewed using::

         $ ./scripts/twister --help